 - Eggplants: Make sure to pick small eggplants that are firm to the touch and have glossy skin.

-- Chili paste: Sambal oelek is originally used in this recipe.
-It's a chili paste made with a variety of chili peppers, alongside other ingredients like garlic and ginger.
+- Sambal oelek: It's a chili paste made with a variety of chili peppers, alongside other ingredients like garlic and ginger.
+It can be found in the Asian section of your local grocery store, next to the Sriracha, or you can order it online on Amazon.

 See the recipe card below for exact measurements.